HadKash/XR-AI-Assistant/README.md

 An interactive **XR AI Assistant** built in **Unity** that combines **voice recognition, OpenAI integration, and passthrough camera vision** to create a conversational mixed reality experience.

+NOTE: Many thanks to Valem for this tutorial

 ---

 ## Features